medusajs/medusa/docs/content/add-plugins/contentful/customize-contentful.md

 ## See Also

-- Deploy your Medusa server to [Heroku](../../deployments/server/deploying-on-heroku.mdx), [Qovery](../../deployments/server/deploying-on-qovery.md), or [DigitalOcean](../../deployments/server/deploying-on-digital-ocean.md).
+- Deploy your Medusa backend to [Heroku](../../deployments/server/deploying-on-heroku.mdx), [Qovery](../../deployments/server/deploying-on-qovery.md), or [DigitalOcean](../../deployments/server/deploying-on-digital-ocean.md).
 - [How to deploy your Gatsby storefront to Netlify](../../deployments/storefront/deploying-gatsby-on-netlify.md).